THE SALT LAKE OBSERVER CORPS

 Monitoring local government

 Each week the Salt Lake League’s Observer Corps attends county council, city council, school board and commission meetings to follow and report on important local issues.
-Check out this week’s summary of Observer reports.
+Check out the latest Observer reports.

 League members can access the complete reports by joining the County and Local Government Committee.
 Please contact observer-chair@lwvsl.org for more information.